junxit/us-congress-bills-109/metadata.md

 - 2005-07-29 — Introduced in House
 - 2005-07-29 — Introduced in House
 - 2005-07-29 — Referred to the House Committee on International Relations.
+- 2005-09-14 — Committee Consideration and Mark-up Session Held.
+- 2005-09-14 — Ordered to be Reported Adversely by the Yeas and Nays: 26 - 21.
+- 2005-09-16 — Placed on the House Calendar, Calendar No. 89.
+- 2005-09-16 — Reported adversely by the Committee on International Relations.
+H. Rept.
+109-225.
+- 2005-09-16 — Reported adversely by the Committee on International Relations.
+H. Rept.
+109-225.